FlibioStudio/EconomyLiteDocs/configuration.md

 `debug-logging` **-** Sets whether or not EconomyLite will output debug log messages.
 The default value is `true`.

+`notify-on-admin-commands` **-** Sets whether or not EconomyLite will notify the player when their balance is modified via the `/econ` commands.
+The default value is `false`.

 `default-balance` **-** The default balance a player receives when they first join the server.
 The default value is `0`.

 `virt-default-balance` **-** The default balance a virtual account receives when it is created.
 The default value is `0`.